Home > Energy Guides > Gas & Electricity Bills > Standard Variable Tariffs

 What is a standard variable tariff?

-How can I check if I’m on a standard energy plan?
+How can I check if I’m on the SVT?

 The best way to find out what tariff you’re on is to look at a recent bill.
 You should be able to find the tariff name either on a paper bill or in your online account.
 If you don’t have a bill to hand get in touch with your supplier to ask for your tariff name and details.

 Note, while many suppliers use clear names such as “Standard Tariff”, which can easily be identified as the default rate, others use misleading names like “Flexible Saver”.
 If you're on a fixed tariff, your bill should also include a tariff end date and details of exit fees.
-So, if these are missing, you’re likely on a standard tariff.
+So, if these are missing, you’re likely on the SVT.

 Should I choose a standard or a fixed plan?

-What are the pros and cons of standard variable plans?
+What are the pros and cons of standard variable tariffs?

 Pros: